EmilPoulsen/Hackuble/README.md

 ![Hackuble gif](gifs/hackuble-01-write-commands.gif)
 *Writing, compiling and running scripts in Hackuble.*

-### Commands can have parameters
+### Register command arguments to provide user input
 Commands can have input arguments, which will be presented as a modal to the user when running the script.
 Override the `RegisterInput` and register your input params with their type, name, description and default value.
 Then use the `DataAccess` object inside of the `RunCommand` method to read the input values of the parameters.

 ![Hackuble gif](gifs/hackuble-02-input-parameters.gif)
 *Adding a command with custom inputs.*

 ### Use the Hackuble SDK to build your own script libraries (dll) in Visual Studio
 Hackuble offers an alternative way to add commands to the user interface.
-By using the `Hackuble.Core` dll, you can write and compile your own Hackuble plugin and upload it to the web application at runtime.
+By importing the `Hackuble.Core` dll into your own dotnet standard library, you can write and compile your own Hackuble plugin and upload it to the web application at runtime.
 The dll is then parsed and all types inheriting from `AbstractCommand` will be registered and added to the user interface.
-Import scripts libraries (dll) by uploading it from your computer.

 ![Hackuble gif](gifs/hackuble-03-compile-plugin.gif)
 *Compiling and uploading custom Hackuble plugin dlls from Visual Studio.*